Glossary of Wrongful Death Terms

 Wrongful Death: When a person dies due to the reckless, deliberate, or negligent behavior of someone else, the surviving members of the decedent’s family may be able to file a lawsuit to receive financial compensation for their loss.
-Common wrongful death examples include those resulting from medical malpractice, vehicle accidents, and defective products.
+Common wrongful death examples include those resulting from vehicle accidents and defective products.

 May 26, 2021

 The American civil court system gives everyone the ability to sue anyone for just about anything.
 If you've gone through the experience of the wrongful death of a loved one in a hospital, you can sue the hospital, but th...